visgl/deck.gl/docs/api-reference/mapbox/mapbox-layer.md

 - `props` (Object)
   + `props.id` (String) - an unique id is required for each layer.
   + `props.deck` (`Deck`, optional) - a `Deck` instance that controls the rendering of this layer.
 If provided, the layer will be looked up from its layer stack by `id` at render time, and all other props are ignored.
-  + `props.viewId` (String, optional) - Provide the `id` of a `MapView` instance to render the Map to (e.g. if using multiple `views` on a `Deck` instance).
-If it is not provided, the Map will be rendered on a single viewport.
-If a viewId is not found, nothing will be done to the viewports.
   + `props.type` (`Layer`, optional) - a class that extends deck.gl's base `Layer` class.
 Required if `deck` is not provided.
   + Optional: any other prop needed by this type of layer.
 See deck.gl's [layer catalog](/docs/api-reference/layers/README.md) for documentation and examples on how to create layers.